jump to navigation

-A mathematical blog by a motley crew of recent and current Berkeley Ph.D. students in mathematics on representation theory, algebraic geometry, knot theory, and whatever else we decide is worth writing about today.
+A mathematical blog by a motley crew of recent Berkeley Ph.D. students in mathematics on representation theory, algebraic geometry, knot theory, and whatever else we decide is worth writing about today.
 We present a mix of current research, more expository posts, and discussion of issues we think are important to the mathematics community.

 We are: